 In the case of accidents such as this one, it is important to retain an experienced attorney that will retain the necessary experts and thoroughly investigate the cause and circumstances of the accident.
 Inspection and maintenance reports along with eyewitness testimony will be key evidence in this case.
 It is important to contact a personal injury attorney immediately so that this evidence from the scene of the accident can be safely preserved.

 If you or someone you know been injured in a boating or parasailing accident, an experience lawyer at Aigen Law Firm is here to assist you.
-Please do not hesitate to call our law firm directly at (305) 533-1600 or you can submit an online FREE CASE REVIEW.
+Please do not hesitate to submit an online FREE CASE REVIEW.
 At Aigen Law Firm, an experienced lawyer is available 24 hours a day, seven days a week working relentlessly on behalf of victims who suffer from all types of accidents.
 We offer a free consultation for your personal injury case and there is no fee unless we recover for you.